[Update] This post was updated on October 18, 2017.

 Retention policies do two basic things: they either protect data from deletion or delete unnecessary items.
 They can be applied to a whole organization, to a group of users and a single mailbox or a site.
 With the use of advanced options, you can preserve or delete only those elements which contain words or phrases you choose.
 If you create an organization-wide retention rule, it will be applied to all users, even the newly created.
 Normally, policies work on both existing and new elements.
 The only exception is when you choose to apply them to specific types of sensitive information – this functionality bases on mail flow rules, which means that it scans and includes only messages sent or received after the policy is set.

 Retention policies used to protect data scan emails and other item types in Recoverable items folder.
 If there is at least one policy which applies to an item – it will not be deleted.
 Otherwise, after a set period (by default 14 days but it can be increased to 30 days) items are purged – deleted without any way to recover them.
-Users can purge items on their own and retention policies do not protect from this scenario unless you have Single Item Recovery enabled.
+Users can purge items on their own, but with a retention policy protecting such files, the administrator will still be able to access this data using eDiscovery or Search-Mailbox.

 As those policies can either preserve or delete content, it is important to know what happens if more than one policy affects a single item.
 There is a set priority among retention rules: the most important rule is that retention always takes precedence over deletion and if more than one retention applies to an item, the longest period wins.
 Example: There is an organization-wide retention policy which protects data which is not older five years and an org-wide policy which deletes all items which are older than two years.
 Items created three years ago will not be deleted because of the first policy, while items older than five years, which are not protected anymore, will be deleted because of the second policy.